scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 1. **Create a new "branch", and create/edit your post/page there.** A branch is a copy of the website files, where you can make changes without affecting the live website or other folks' development or authoring work.
 [Instructions here](#branch-and-write/edit).
 2. **Move ("merge") your work back to the main website branch, which makes your work show up on the live site** ([maybe.scholarslab.org](http://maybe.scholarslab.org) before the public launch, ScholarsLab.org after the public launch).
 The "main website" is the website consisting of the code in the "master" branch; that is, the main website/master branch is just the copy of the website files ("branch") from which we've told the live website to get its data.
 "Merging" means adding any changes/additions you've made in your new branch to another branch (in our case, back to the master branch).
 [Instructions here](#move-your-writing-to-the-main-repo!).

-(*A third review step may be added here, when we've finalized our editorial guidelines and process.*)
+(*A third review step may be added here, when we've finalized our editorial guidelines and process: reviewing; approving; workflow for publicity e.g. Twitter, newsletter, UVA Library SLab channel inclusion; info on what the different files/folders in a Jekyll directory do, and where to find the thing you need to edit: pages, front page, includes, data files.*)

 ## 1. Branch and write/edit!
 ### Branch